Nictiz/HL7-mappings/ada_2_fhir-r4/mp/9.2.0/beschikbaarstellen_medicatiegegevens/ReadMe.txt

 This is a preliminary version of converting "beschikbaarstellen medicatiegegevens" from a relatively simple dataset xml format ("ADA-format" to a HL7 FHIR XML.
-It is based on publication 20-dec-2018 12:11 (https://decor.nictiz.nl/medicatieproces/mp-html-20181220T121121/project.html).

 It only converts the payload, since all dataset elements end up in the payload.